Ecosystems Year 9-10

 - Discussion of the impact of human settlement on the Western region since the late 1800s

 Plan your excursion

-Wetland Biomes is an outdoor all-weather program; the students will need appropriate clothing for weather conditions.
+This program is an outdoor all-weather program; the students will need appropriate clothing for weather conditions.
 This could include a raincoat, hat and sun protection

 School groups will enter Kyabram Fauna Park via the Main entrance.
 Organising teachers please check with in with our Admissions team upon arrival.
 More Information.

-Book your excursion
+Book your education experience